-In conjunction with the spin off, we plan to undertake a recapitalization which will include the incurrence of significant third party debt and payment of a portion of the proceeds to Sara Lee prior to the consummation of the spin off, including a new senior secured credit facility and new senior notes which are described in greater detail in "Description of Certain Indebtedness" below.
+In conjunction with the spin off, we plan to undertake a recapitalization which will include the incurrence of significant third party debt in the form of a new senior secured credit facility, a new senior secured second lien credit facility and a bridge loan facility and payment of \$2.4 billion of the proceeds to Sara Lee prior to the consummation of the spin off, which is described in greater detail in "Description of Certain Indebtedness" below.
 As a result of this planned debt incurrence, the amount of interest expense will increase significantly after the spin off.
-The increase in interest expense will be due to the increases in debt levels and to the increases in interest rates depending on our credit rating, which remains to be determined.
 After the spin off, our primary source of liquidity will be cash provided from operating activities.
 We believe that our cash provided from operating activities, together with our available credit capacity, will enable us to comply with the terms of our new indebtedness and meet presently foreseeable financial requirements.